mohamed-abdul-fattah/magento1-validator/README.md

 #### Observer Validator
 Create an observer for that particular route and handle all your request validations.

+For more example usage, visit the [ValidationsTest class](/tests/Unit/ValidationsTest.php).
 ## Rules And Methods
 ### Available Validation Rules
 ##### alpha